Explore the city of temples, Kathmandu

 Annapurna Base Camp Regular Trek via Poon Hill Itinerary

 You’ll walk out of the airport, and the city will welcome you.
 It's a beautiful mess of noise, smells, and people.
 Don’t worry, one of our guys from Nepal Trekking Rangers will find you in the crowd.
 He’ll get you to the hotel so you can dump your stuff and just breathe for a minute.
 You're here.
 If you’ve got any energy, just wander into Thamel without a map.
 It's the only way to see it.
-Later, in the evening, a short briefing about the ABC trek will be organized by Nepal Trekking Rangers, where you’ll meet your guide and other members.
-Discuss the trek, needed gear, and paperwork.

 If the provided schedule isn't suitable for you, we are able to create personalized travel arrangements according to your preferences and requirements.

-International Airport pick up and drop off by private vehicle as per size of group
+International Airport pick up and drop from and to Hotel and Airport by private vehicle with as per group size

-Private Vehicle from Ending point of trekking
+Private Vehicle to and from starting and ending point of the trek

 ACAP (Annapurna Conservation Area Project) Permit

-Trekking Route Map
+Trekking Route Pocket Map

 Cost Excludes

-Meals (Lunch and Dinner) in Kathmandu and Pokhara
+All meals and drinks in Kathmandu and Pokhara

 Dates & Prices